Silvia-Mutete2/Week4assignment/README.md

-# AI in Software Engineering — Week 4 Assignment
+# AI in Software Engineering

-**Author:** Silvia Mutete
-**Course:** Bachelor of Business Information Technology (BBIT) — Kiriri Women’s University of Science & Technology

----

 ## Overview

-This repository contains solutions for Week 4: AI in Software Engineering.
  It includes theoretical analysis, practical implementations (automation and predictive modeling), ethical reflection, and a short bonus proposal.

 ## Contents